Adjustable desk riser with two-tier surface

-It’s no news that standing while you work is becoming the new normal in the modern day office.
-As people begin to realize the benefits of standing as opposed to sitting all day, sit/stand desks are popping up in offices around the world.
-Sit/stand desks can be a great tool to increase your health, productivity, and collaboration at work, but take note that there are wrong ways and right ways to stand.
-If you’ve done all your research and decided to purchase a desk of your own, or if you already have one, here are a few common mistakes you’ll want to avoid:
+It’s no news that standing while you work is becoming the new normal in the modern-day office.
+As people begin to realize the benefits of standing as opposed to sitting all day, standing desks are popping up in offices around the world.
+Standing desks can be a great tool to increase your health, productivity, and collaboration at work, but take note there are wrong ways and right ways to stand.
+Here are a few common mistakes you’ll want to avoid.

 Even when sitting, many people do not have their desks at the correct height for their bodies, but when standing, it becomes apparent very fast when your desk doesn't match your height.

 If you notice your feet getting especially tired while standing throughout the day, not having an anti-fatigue standing desk mat could be the cause.
-Having a mat under your feet not only gives you the extra cushion you need to stay comfortably standing, but also encourages movement when standing.
+Having a mat under your feet not only gives you the extra cushion you need to stay comfortable while standing, but also encourages movement when standing.

 One of the many benefits of standing over sitting is the greater ability to move around while working.
 Having a contoured standing mat or fun music on can help get you moving at your desk and make the most of your standing time.

-Tips for Sitting – While we pride ourselves in being able to change the way you work with the Varidesk, we know that there are times when you will have to sit.
+Tips for Sitting – While many people choose standing desks because they allow them to move more throughout the day, we know that there are times when you will have to sit.
 And in our move towards healthy living, we believe it’s vital that you’re able to sit properly and with good posture.
-This not only improves the condition of your back and neck, but also ensures that the benefits of the sit-stand Vari solutions aren’t counteracted.
-Here are a few tips that you can utilize for those times when you have to sit:
+This not only improves the condition of your back and neck, but also ensures that the benefits of Vari sit/stand solutions aren’t counteracted.
+You’ll find a few tips below that you can use when you want sit.

-Sign up for our newsletter and get the latest resources and product news.
+Stay informed.
+Sign up for our newsletter and get the latest resoures and product updates.

 In a proper sitting position, you should be able to use the keyboard with your wrists and forearms positioned straight.
 This is vital in the prevention of repetitive strain injuries that can take its toll on your wrists and forearms.
-Your elbows should rest by the side of your body forming an L-shape at the elbow joint (which is the position that the Varidesk creates for you when you’re standing in front of it and working).
+Your elbows should rest by the side of your body forming an L-shape at the elbow joint, which is the position that Vari creates for you when you’re standing in front of your desk and working.

 One reason we recommend a footrest is because your feet should be firmly planted on the floor while you’re seated.
-This reduces the strain on your back by allowing for a solid support beneath each of your legs.
-Crossing your legs can feel comfortable, but can cause hip problems as well as cut off the circulation in your legs.
+This reduces the strain on your back by providing solid support beneath each of your legs.
+Crossing your legs can feel comfortable but can cause hip problems as well as cut off the circulation in your legs.
 It can also cause your back to tilt to one side or the other, placing more strain on one side and often resulting in back pain or stiffness.

 Placing your computer screen a little bit lower than eye level reduces strain on your neck and shoulders, which can hunch over and result in incredibly bad posture.
-Keeping your screen at this level also reduces the risk of eye strain, which is a common complaint for workers who sit before computers all day.
-By angling your screen slightly lower than your eye level, your neck is in a more natural position reducing the strain on your back.
+Keeping your screen at this level also reduces the risk of eye strain, which is a common complaint for workers who sit in front of a computer all day.
+By angling your screen slightly lower than your eye level, your neck is in a more natural position, reducing the strain on your back.

 Now that you have these tips, you're ready to start reaping the benefits of your sit-stand desk.